studiowebux/webux-mongo-db/README.md

 # Webux-app

-This module contains the definition of the whole app, it uses global variable to simplify the app structure.
+This module is a wrapper for mongoose.

 # Installation

 ```
-npm i --save webux-app
+npm i --save webux-mongo-db
 ```

 # Usage